erruan9912/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog, I'm erruan9912"
+title: "Welcome to erruan9912's blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+Hope you will enjoy your time here.